Research

 At the core of the liberal arts tradition is the desire to ask meaningful questions, engage with complexity, and sustain intellectual curiosity across a variety of disciplines.
 As artificial intelligence systems are forced into academic and everyday contexts, we face a fundamental challenge: how does the availability of fast “answers” reshape the very nature of questioning itself?

 Since working at Amherst College’s AI in the Liberal Arts Initiative, my interest and engagement with the dilemmas presented by the more ubiquitous presence of Artificial Intelligence has blossomed.
 This emerging research project considers how artificial intelligence fundamentally changes the practice of critical inquiry within the liberal arts (for both students and professors).
-Through writing, fellowships, and teaching, I examine questions about knowledge, the nature of questioning, and other intellectual processes that emerge in a new age where instant “answers” are perceived to be readily available.
+Through writing, fellowships, conferences, and teaching, I examine questions about knowledge, the nature of questioning, and other intellectual processes that emerge in a new age where instant “answers” are perceived to be readily available.